gamernetwork/gastatsdash/docs/aggregating_data.rst

 ++++++++++

+Used mainly in reports to create a date range for the report to run This is where the **frequency** argument is mainly used.
+Frequency can be:

+DAILY
+  a one day period, where it's previous period is the day before WOW_DAILY a one day period, where it's previous period is that day last week (-7days) WEEKLY a 7 day period, where it's previous period is the week before MONTHLY a one month period (utilises the **subtract_one_month** function), where it's previous period is the month before YEARLY a one year period, where it's previous period is the year before

-Used mainly in reports to create a date range for the report to run To create a StatsRange object, input a name as a string and two python datetime objects (start and end of the period).
+To create a StatsRange object, input a name as a string and two python datetime objects (start and end of the period).
 Example::